Gammerdinger/Bioinformatic_protocols/Alignment/README.md

 `bowtie2-build <reference.fasta> <reference_base>`

 These inputs are:
-><reference.fasta>: This is the path to the reference FASTA file.
+><reference.fasta> This is the path to the reference FASTA file.
 >
-><reference_base>: This is the full path to where you want the index (Ideally in the same directory as your reference FASTA file) and what you want the index to be called.
+><reference_base> This is the full path to where you want the index (Ideally in the same directory as your reference FASTA file) and what you want the index to be called.

 Now to run the alignment, you will need to use the following command: